-The choice of building materials affects the way that the house will respond to how you use lightweight building materials in the house.
+The choice of building materials affects how the house will respond to how you use lightweight building materials in the house.
 Such as timber weatherboards that do not store heat.
 And heavyweight materials such as a concrete slab for thermal mass.

 The type of house that is energy efficient will vary according to the climate zone.
 Melbourne, Victoria, Australia is a temperate climate.
 A house built with a lightweight well-sealed building envelope will respond quickly to changes in the weather.
 In summer, when the temperature drops, you can open up your house to release the hot air in the house.
 And in winter, the lightweight insulated external walls do not store heat.
 So you are heating the air in the room and not the outer walls.

-An energy efficient house renovation would have some thermal mass.
-You should locate this thermal mass inside this insulated and well-sealed building envelope of your house.
+An energy-efficient house renovation would have some thermal mass.
+It would be best to locate this thermal mass inside this insulated and well-sealed building envelope of your house.
 The thermal mass stores the heat from the sun in both winter and summer.

 phase change materials for thermal mass

-If you do not have a concrete slab in your house, then you can look at other ways to have thermal mass.
+If you do not have a concrete slab in your house, you can look at other thermal mass ways.
 In the St Kilda West energy efficient house renovation, the thermal mass used is a phase change material.
 Installed in the ceiling and the walls.
-The use of Phase change material was because there was no thermal mass on the first floor of the new extension.
+The use of Phase change material was because there was no thermal mass on the new extension’s first floor.

 A phase change material absorbs heat and releases heat when the weather conditions change.
 If you think of paraffin wax that can go from a solid when it is cold to a liquid when it is warm.
 A phase change material will go from a liquid to a solid.
 And in doing so, it will release or store heat.